Pursuing Minimal Sufficiency in Spatial Reasoning: Experiments

 \subsection{Main Results}

 On the MMSI-Bench, our method achieves an overall accuracy of \textbf{49.5\%}.
 We outperform even the strongest LLM evaluated, o3 (41.0\%), demonstrating an absolute gain of 8.5 percentage points.

-Compared to the best-performing open-source LLM, Qwen2.5-VL-72B (30.7\%), our approach shows a pronounced relative improvement of over 60\%.
-When contrasted with state-of-the-art specialist models such as LEO (39.3\%) and agentic frameworks such as ViLaSR (30.2\%), our method maintains a clear lead.
+Compared to the best-performing open-source LLM, Qwen3-VL-8B (31.1\%), our approach shows a pronounced relative improvement of over 60\%.
+When contrasted with state-of-the-art 3D-VLM models such as VLM-3R (32.0\%), generalist model such as LEO (39.3\%), and agentic frameworks such as ViLaSR (30.2\%), our method maintains a clear lead.

 Transitioning to the ViewSpatial-Bench, which focuses on multi-viewpoint spatial localization and recognition, our method again sets a new benchmark with an overall accuracy of \textbf{51.8\%}.
 The consistent strength observed in both Camera Based (51.0\%) and Person Based (54.4\%) tasks highlights our method's robust generalization across varied spatial viewpoints.
 Excelling in both categories indicates MSSR's proficiency in bridging the gap between egocentric and allocentric spatial understanding, a limitation for current methods.